gabel35/Vireo/README.md

 # Description

 Vireo was created to provide an information for users upon request to manage and prepare for their next trip.
-Users can get a descrpition of a country like the Key Phrases in native language, currency, 5 top restaurants, museums, Sightseeing Spots and a Fun fact.
+Users can get a descrpition of a country like the Key Phrases in native language, currency, 5 top restaurants, museums, Sightseeing Spots,Fun fact and travel restrictions during COVID-19(future development).
 Users can also create a post about their recent trip and read other users posts.
 <br />
 When users access the app, they should choose a country on the main page.
 After choosing a country, they will be given all the information.
 If users create a new author, they can create a post, navigate to the post page, see their posts and from other users.
 The post can be updated or deleted.